zianwar/springboot-crud-demo/README.md

 # springboot-crud-demo

-Spring Boot CRUD demo is a demonstrating how to implement simple CRUD operations with a Product entity, it was based on a school presentation, the full blog article can be found at http://zianwar.com/spring
+Spring Boot CRUD demo is demonstrating how to implement simple CRUD operations with a Product entity, it was based on a school presentation, the full blog article can be found at http://zianwar.com/spring

 ## What's inside
 This project is based on the [Spring Boot](http://projects.spring.io/spring-boot/) project and uses these packages :